 Today, Cokesbury College, as it is affectionately known, is the site of weddings, meetings, and other functions.
 The Cokesbury Historical and Recreational Commission oversees the operation and continued restoration of the college building and grounds.

 Joining the Commission’s support group, Friends of Cokesbury, is an excellent way to help preserve this historic community.

 To inquire about renting Cokesbury College for your wedding, family reunion, or other event, please contact Mr. Tommy O'Dell at 864-229-0854.
-The mailing address is Cokesbury Historical and Recreational Commission, 204 College Drive, PO Box 204, Hodges, SC 29653.
+The mailing address is Cokesbury Historical and Recreational Commission, P.O.
+Box 206, Hodges, SC 29653.

 The Cokesbury Historical and Recreational Commission

 The Commission preserves and promotes the history of Cokesbury College and maintains the old college building.
 The Cokesbury Commission is a 501 (c) (3) Tax Deductible Non-Profit Organization.
 The Commission has up to nine members:

 Physical and Postal Address: 210 College Drive, Cokesbury, SC and

 P.O.
 Box 206 Hodges, SC 29653